metaknowledge/reduced_stack_size_datapack/README.md

 # Reduced Stack Size Datapack

-A datapack/tool to reduce the stack size of items.
+A datapack/tool for Minecraft to reduce the stack size of items.

 ## Instructions